What is Our Future? (Ezekiel 47:1-12)

 A Confession

 I have a confession to make as we begin.
-I have had a really bad history in answering this question.
+I have had a terrible history in answering this question.

 When I was still a seminary student, a teacher-friend invited me to teach her class about heaven.
 I figured, “How hard can it be?”
-I started to panic the night before when I realized that most of what I’d learned about heaven came from popular culture and wasn’t very good news.
+I panicked last night when I realized that most of what I knew about heaven came from popular culture and wasn't very positive.
 I tried to cram that evening but was still really poorly prepared.
 I couldn’t even answer the questions of little children about what our future would be like.

 I’m not alone.
 You’re probably aware that the Bible teaches a lot about what our future will be.
 But a lot of us are probably fuzzy on the details.
 For a lot of us, the afterlife sounds like eternal boredom.
 Listen to what one person said: